romnn/microgpusim/WIP.md

 - write a criterion benchmark

-- add timeout stuff
+- TODO: add timeout for validate

+- move stats into own module? can be reused for playground

+  - what does playground already use? otherwise we have the conversion in validate?

+- add matrix functionality to actions-rs? as actions-workflow-parser?

+  - implement contains, merge, etc. for serde_yaml too and add some examples to serde_merge

+- DONE: prepare to move out the benchmark stuff (keep it more generic in lib.rs at least)
+- DONE: check all the nvbit changes and push them
-- materialize config first? operate on the materialized configurations and benchmarks
+- DONE: materialize config first? operate on the materialized configurations and benchmarks
-- this could make resolving etc. redundant
+- DONE: this could make resolving etc. redundant
-- this will make run_benchmark much cleaner indeed
+- DONE: this will make run_benchmark much cleaner indeed
+- DONE: BUG: playground is rebuilding without changes to any source files
 - DONE: LINT: validate, trace, profile, utils
 - DONE: fix simple matrix mul
 - DONE: exclude benchmark binaries from git